wp-plugins/wp-ultimate-csv-importer/Readme.txt

 1. How to install the plugin?
    Like other plugins wp-ultimate-csv-importer is easy to install.
 Upload the wp-ultimate-csv-importer.zip file through plugin install page through wp admin.
 Everything will work fine with it.
 2. How to use the plugin?
    After plugin activation you can see the ' Wp Ultimate CSV Importer ' menu in admin backend.

-1. Browse csv file to import the data's.
+	a.
+Browse csv file to import the data's.
-2. You can mapping the headers to import the data's.
+	b.
+Select the post type or post / page to import as.
-3. If you checked the import as draft,it will import as draft then you can publish the data's later.
+	b.
+Map each header to the relevant fields using the drop downs to import.
-4. The data's are imported based on the post type you selected.
+	c.
+If import as draft option is checked, post will be in draft mode.

 Configuring our plugin is as simple as that.